plain-plain-text/simple-cv/README.md

 * `keywords`: A list of keywords for SEO like this even works.
 * `last-modified`: As with the `pdf`, this triggers a “last modified” widget to appear at the top right corner of the page.
+* `meta-title`: The title used in the metadata on Twitter or Facebook.
 * `canonical-url`: The canonical URL for the site.
 * `date-created`: A date when the CV was _created_, as opposed to last _modified_.